-- The CP-V Batch Reference Manual, 90 17 64, is the principal source of reference information for the batch processing features of CP-V (i.e., job control commands, system procedures, I/O procedures, program loading and execution, debugging aids, and service processors). - The CP-V Remote Processing Reference Manual, 90 30 26, is the principal source of information about the remote processing features of CP-V. All information about remote processing for all computer personnel (on-line and batch users, system managers, remote site operators, and central site operators) is included in the manual. - The CP-V Transaction Processing Reference Manual, 90 31 12, provides information about dynamically modifying and querying a central database in a transaction processing environment.
-The manual is addressed to system managers, database administrators, applications programmers, and computer operators. - The CP-V System Programming Reference Manual, 90 31 13, describes the CP-V features that are designed to aid the system programmer in the development, maintenance, and modification of the CP-V system. - The CP-V System Management Reference Manual, 90 16 74, is the principal source of reference information for the system management features of CP-V. It defines the rules for generating a CP-V system (SYSGEN), authorizing users, maintaining user accounting records, maintaining the file system, monitoring system performance, and other related functions. - The CP-V Operations Reference Manual, 90 16 75, is the principal source of reference information for CP-V computer operators.
-It defines the rules for operator communication (i.e., key-ins and messages), system start-up and initialization, job and system control, peripheral device handling, recovery and file preservation. - The CP-V Common Index (90 30 80) is an index to all of the above CP-V manuals.
+- The CP-V Batch Reference Manual, 90 17 64, is the principal source of reference information for the batch processing features of CP-V (i.e., job control commands, system procedures, I/O procedures, program loading and execution, debugging aids, and service processors). - The CP-V Remote Processing Reference Manual, 90 30 26, is the principal source of information about the remote processing features of CP-V. All information about remote processing for all computer personnel (on-line and batch users, system managers, remote site operators, and central site operators) is included in the manual. - The CP-V System Management Reference Manual, 90 16 74, is the principal source of reference information for the system management features of CP-V. It defines the rules for selecting hardware for a CP-V system, generating a CP-V system, authorizing users, maintaining user accounting records, monitoring system performance, and other related functions. - The CP-V Operations Reference Manual, 90 16 75, is the principal source of reference information for CP-V computer operators.
+It defines the rules for operator communication (i.e., key-ins and messages), system start-up and initialization, job and system control, peripheral device handling, recovery and file preservation.